Fuechs/Fux/README.md

 > __Warning__ \
 > Fux is still in early development. \
-> As of now only MacOS & Linux will be supported.
+> As of now only MacOS and Linux will be supported.

 Fux is a static typed language that can be as low-level as Rust and as high-level as Python.